TimelessPuck/Cool-Custom-Text/README.md

 A small project that shows a cool way to use SpriteFont in MonoGame.
 Features:
-* Render text inside a fully customizable box (dimension, padding and scale)
+* Render text inside a fully customizable box (dimension scaling and padding)
 * Apply special FX tags to style or animate parts of your text
+* Customizable text shadow (color and offset)
 * Handle text overflow seamlessly, with support for line-by-line or page-by-page display modes

 ---